greshake/i3status-rust/blocks.md

 ## Net

 Creates a block which displays the upload and download throughput for a network interface.
-Units are by default in bytes per second (kB/s, MB/s, etc), but the 'use_bits' flag can be set to `true` to convert the units to bps (little b).

 `bitrate` requires either `ethtool` for wired devices or `iw` for wireless devices.
 `ip` and `ipv6` require `ip`.